ptth222/S7/README.md

 S7 (Sample-Specific Silhouette Segmented-Scan Spectral Stitching)
 =============

-S7 is an implementation of the paper (paper here).
+S7 is an implementation of the paper Improved Segmented-Scan Spectral Stitching for Stable Isotope Resolved Metabolomics (SIRM) by Ultra-High-Resolution Fourier Transform Mass Spectrometry.
 It is a program to normalize segment intensities by injection time, group m/z's across scans, correct m/z's based on internal calibrants, reduce the number of noise peaks, and normalize intensities between segments.

 Scans without any internal calibrant are dropped.
 The closest m/z to the Internal Calibration Mass is found in each scan, and if the difference between it and the Internal Calibration Mass is greater than the Internal Calibration Tolerance the scan is dropped from the analysis.